Opening a Great Commission Donor Advised Fund

-- Can I contribute assets from my IRA to a Great Commission Donor Advised Fund?
+- Can I contribute assets from my IRA to a Great Commission Donor Advised Fund account?

-- While the IRS doesn’t allow you to use a Qualified Charitable Distribution from your IRA in conjunction with any donor advised fund, you can still likely use after-tax IRA funds to establish the GCDAF.
-Take the distribution from your IRA as you normally would, then contribute it to the GCDAF.
-The contribution to the GCDAF is tax-deductible so it can offset income tax incurred by the IRA distribution.
+- While the IRS doesn’t allow Qualified Charitable Distributions from an IRA to any donor-advised fund, after-tax IRA funds may be used to establish the GCDAF.
+Normal IRA distributions can be taken and then contributed to the GCDAF.
+The contribution to the GCDAF is tax-deductible and may offset income tax incurred by the IRA distribution.
 Please consult your tax professional to make sure your individual situation applies.

 - What is the best type of asset I can contribute to a Great Commission Donor Advised Fund?

 - While this varies by person, the most common contributions of assets are appreciated securities that you have owned for more than one year.
-For many people, this allows them to avoid triggering the capital gains tax that inevitably would have been due at a sale, plus for many it allows for a substantial tax deduction which can offset their income taxes.
+For many people, this allows them to avoid triggering the capital gains tax that would have been due at a sale.
+In addition, it allows for a substantial tax deduction which can offset income taxes.
 Please speak with your tax professional.

 - Can friends and family contribute to a GCDAF?

 - Yes.
-Anyone can contribute to the Fund and receive a tax-deductible receipt for the donation.
+Anyone can contribute to the fund account and receive a tax-deductible receipt for the donation.

 Contribution Amounts and Frequency

-- How much do I need to open a Great Commission Donor Advised Fund?
+- How much do I need to open a Great Commission Donor Advised Fund account?